 You could be forgiven for wondering what on Earth people are talking about when they describe a “dirty” bass-line or a “filthy” guitar… Eh?
 Well, this word comes up a lot and simply means an overdriven sound.
 When the gain control on an amplifier gets turned up, the sound becomes increasingly distorted, or ‘dirty’!
 You can also buy pedals to create the same effect.

 ‘Dirty’ sounds are the norm in rock music, particularly on the heavier side of the scale.

 The opposite to dirty sounds are clean sounds.
 Most songs contain at least some ‘clean’ guitar.
 This is when the gain on the amplifier is set below the threshold required to produce overdrive.
 When the electric guitar is clean, it sounds as close to an acoustic guitar as it can get.
 ‘Clean’ generally means free of any effects at all.
 Untainted.

-Drop D is a tuning method, that’s popular amongst heavy metal guitarists.
+Drop D is a tuning method, that’s popular among heavy metal guitarists.
 The term simply describes a low E string being down-tuned to a D. This tuning makes it easier to create ‘heavier’ sounds, as you can play lower notes than before.
 It even makes it possible to play power chords using one finger!
-Heavy genres such as stoner rock, thrash metal and doom tend to use Drop D or even lower down-tunings.
+Heavy genres such as stoner rock, thrash metal, and doom tend to use Drop D or even lower down-tunings.